daattali/beautiful-jekyll/aboutme.md

 </div>

 My name is Panteleimon Angelidis.
-During my high school years, I was an active student finding myself involved in various activities, such as volunteerism, competitions and theatre.
-I always felt an inclination in Mathematics, participating in competitions and excelling in the class exams.
+I am one of the Co-Founders of *factual*, a startup building NLP software solutions for validated information and I work as a Data Engineer Consultant @Deloitte.

-Since 2018 I've been studying Finance and Accounting majoring Finance at the University of Macedonia, with the distinction of the 4th highest grade in the entrance year.
-In my experience as student, I participated in business organizations, sport competitions and did personal research.
-I've been a part of a valuations company as an Assistant Equity Researcher and contributed to 2 valuation papers, analyzing a conglomerate-financial institution.
+I am a graduate of Finance at the University of Macedonia, with the distinction of the 4th highest grade in the acceptance list.
+In my experience as a student, I participated in business organizations, sport competitions and I've been a Research fellow in a couple of academic projects.
+I've been a Research fellow in the private sector, in the industry of Corporate Valuation, where I had the opportunity to mathematically model valuations of financial institutions.

-I am not a fun of traditional approaches of Finance, rather excited about the fintech future.

-As a part of the CVML Laboratory of Aristotle University of Thessaloniki, my experience extends to various Python libraries, such as Pytorch running in Cuda.
+As a part of CVM Laboratory of Aristotle University of Thessaloniki, I worked in modeling Cryptocurrency Asset prices.
+Such a task has been demanding, since those assets are characterized with volatility.
+Deep learning techniques had to be used to face the problem.
+Google's TFT has been one of the main models that proved optimized results for such timeseries.

 (There &nbsp; is &nbsp; nothing &nbsp; divine &nbsp; about &nbsp; morality; &nbsp; it &nbsp; is &nbsp; a &nbsp; purely &nbsp; human &nbsp; affair.)